A wise man once said: 'Skye is not a place but an intoxication.'

 "Thanks to its stunning scenery, romantic associations and accessibility, Skye is the most visited of all the western islands and has been for more than a century, since the railroads and steamships of the Victorians brought the islands of the Inner Hebrides that much closer to the bursting cities of the mainland.
 There are some purists who insist that Skye is no longer an island, and that somehow it's not the same singing the Skye Boat Song while speeding over the bridge that has kinked it firmly to the mainland at Kyle of Lochalsh since 1995.
 (Skye & the Western Isles, Penrith, 2007).

 From traditional Scottish Folk band Ossian, the tune 'The Sound of Sleat:

 The 'Dun Ringill' video by Jethro Tull:

-and Fish n' Sheep n' Rock n' Roll about Ian Anderson's music and the salmon farm in Skye as well, which you can find easily.
+and Fish n' Sheep n' Rock n' Roll from 1987, about Ian Anderson's music and the salmon farm in Skye as well, which you can find easily.